thepixelatedguy/Cifar10/README.md

 # Cifar10
-A CNN model implementation for CIFAR-10 using tensorflow.I used Adam Optimizer for this model along with categorical cross-entroty loss.
+A CNN model implementation for CIFAR-10 using tensorflow.The model uses Adam Optimizer along with categorical cross-entroty loss.